mitthrawnuruodo/ghc-js1-lesson-1.1-getting-started/README.md

 p.textContent = "Hello from ...?";
 ```
 Save and refresh browser.
-Add a comment over the code snippet describing what it does.
+Add a comment over the code snippet describing what it does, and change the text and add your own (nick-) name.

 ## Excersise 3
 In js/script.js add the following snippet: